chentl/lazor_solver/docs/optimization.md

 - Any two opaque or reflect blocks cannot be placed together so that they will surround a target point, such that there is no way a laser can reach that target point.

 These quick tests can save time by skipping lots of expansive `_trace_lasers` calls.
-Here is the result of a benchmark of solving all the boards in *Lazors* game:
+Here is the result of a benchmark *(running on a 2.6GHz CPU)* of solving all the boards in *Lazors* game:

 |                | Total time used | Average time per board | Total `_trace_lasers` calls |
 | :------------: | :-------------: | :--------------------: | :-------------------------: |